griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

     number of turn layer in the radial (`n_layer`) and in the toroidal direction (`n_pancake`).
 Using this parametrization an integer number of turn is obtained.
-As the turn toroidal and radial dimensions are set independently form the WP ones, the turn shape is not always squared.
-Finally only a rectangular WP can be used for this parametrization.
+As the turn toroidal and radial dimensions are set independently form the WP ones, the turn shape is not always squared introducing different WP structural properties (Young modulus) on the radial and the toroidal direction.
+Only a rectangular WP can be used for this parametrization.
   </p>

 <p style='text-align: justify;'>